“To neglect or disobey the guru.”

 “A householder devotee who attains the stage of renunciation should abandon the regulations of family life.
 But for his whole life he should continue to accept the shelter of the feet of his previous guru.

 “Amongst householders, a householder guru is glorious if he is a pure devotee.
-Yet, one who has already renounced his home should search for an approriate guru.
-At all times, the guru should be suitable.
+Yet, one who has already renounced his home should search for an appropriate guru.
+At all times, the guru must be competent.
 (5)

 (5) If a householder cannot find a genuine householder guru, then he may accept a genuine guru who is not a householder.

 vairāgī haibe tabe

 “Having accepted a genuine guru, one should worship him with devotion.
 When bhāva arises, one becomes indifferent to the world and renounces it.
 Then he becomes a renunciant.

 Yini vairāgya āśraye laibena tini vairāgī guru kariben

 (One Who Takes Refuge in Renunciation Should Accept a Guru who is a Renunciant)

 puruṣa haibe guru